-Students have access to technology to support learning.
+All students have access to technology to assist with distance learning.

 Technology needs are met through various computer programs provided by either the school District or our school PTA.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.